infumap/infumap/docs/configuration.md

 For documentation on each of the properties, refer to comments in the auto-generated `settings.toml` file, or [the template file](../infumap/default_settings.toml) in the source tree from which this is derived.

+The GPU tool endpoint names used by the default settings are `/image-extract`, `/text-embed`, and `/pdf-extract`.
+The local GPU gateway also keeps `/tag`, `/embed`, and `/convert` as legacy aliases.

-`text_embedding_url` is used by both `infumap embed` and semantic search in the web server.
-If it is unset, search still works, but only exact title search is used.
-The fragment vector database itself is still populated manually with `infumap embed`; the web server only reads it.
+`text_embedding_url` is used by `infumap embed`, semantic search in the web server, and web background vector index generation when configured.
+If it is unset, search still works, but only exact title search is used, and background lexical fragment indexing can still run without vector embeddings.